We encourage you to start your Iowa real estate licensing process by submitting the required background check.

 4. Complete Packet Checklist

-Once in the application, you simply need to complete the checklist (which entails entering your name and mailing address to send the fingerprint packet to) and click “Submit Application.
+Once in the application, you simply need to complete the checklist, which includes entering your name and mailing address to send the fingerprint packet to and click “Submit Application.”

 Your process is complete when your status changes from “Pending” to “Application Submitted!”
 You will receive an email notification

 There is a $51 fee for the background check.
 Fees will be paid after the staff reviews the application.
 You will receive a separate email with a link to pay.
 Paying online will speed up the process.
 Alternatively, you may choose to send a personal check or money order with your fingerprint packet.
 Once the fingerprint cards have been delivered to the DCI and the FBI, staff cannot check on the status of an individual’s background check.
 Applicants will be notified via email when their background check results have been received.

 Included in your packet will be the fingerprint card, a one-page state waiver, and a three-page federal waiver.
 You must disclose any criminal history on the federal waiver.
 In addition, you will be required to disclose that same history once again in the Salesperson License Application.